What is a complaint?

 2. Apologise where it is appropriate to do so.

-4. Make any compensatory offer which he may feel appropriate.
+4. Make any compensatory offer if appropriate.

 5. Where appropriate, agree with the client a plan to take the matter forward.